-From content to timing, confusion often surrounds the differences between due diligence questionnaires and security questionnaires.
+From content to timing, confusion often surrounds the differences between a due diligence questionnaire (DDQ) and a security questionnaire.
 Read on to learn the nuances of each document to improve your responses and win that next deal.

 What is a DDQ?